Why Enter Therapy?

 What is important to success in therapy?

-How to choose a therapist?
+How do I choose a therapist?

 Should I use my insurance to get therapy or is there a difference in treatment if I don’t?